“My principal listens to me again. Thank you, Greg.”

-If you believe your employer has refused to accommodate your disability, contact one of Connecticut’s education lawyers for teachers.
+If you believe your employer has refused to accommodate your disability, contact education lawyer for teachers Greg Smith.
 With proof from a doctor establishing a medical condition, your school district may have to change your schedule, duties or workplace.

 The collective bargaining agreement’s grievance procedures cover discipline short of dismissal.
 Whenever the district investigates a teacher, the union representative must be allowed in the room.
 If the district brings outside counsel, the teacher may have a private lawyer, too.
 This rule does not apply if the district is simply informing the teacher of the discipline it has decided to apply.
 The teacher can take the Fifth Amendment if any answer might expose them to criminal liability.